David Wolf (astronaut)

-David Alexander Wolf (born August 23, 1956) is an American astronaut, medical doctor and electrical engineer.
+David Alexander Wolf (born August 23, 1956) is an American retired astronaut, medical doctor and electrical engineer.
 Wolf has been to space four times.
 Three of his spaceflights were short-duration Space Shuttle missions, the first of which was STS-58 in 1993, and his most recent spaceflight was STS-127 in 2009.
 Wolf also took part in a long-duration mission aboard the Russian space station Mir which lasted 128 days, and occurred during Mir EO-24.
 He was brought to Mir aboard STS-86 in September 1997, and landed aboard STS-89 in January 1998.
 In total Wolf has logged more than 4,040 hours in space.
 He is also a veteran of seven spacewalks totaling 41hrs 17min in both Russian and American spacesuits.

 Education

 Wolf was born in Indianapolis, Indiana and graduated from North Central High School.
 He then went on to receive a Bachelor of Science degree in electrical engineering from Purdue University, where he graduated with distinction and became a brother in the Alpha Tau Omega fraternity.
 In 1982, he earned a Doctor of Medicine degree from the Indiana University School of Medicine.
 He subsequently trained as a flight surgeon with the United States Air Force.
 Wolf joined the staff of Johnson Space Center in 1983 and investigated the physiological effects of microgravity.